-Even if these cooling brake ducts could be the same in all occasions, the secret to success in this level of racing lies in customization, looking at each specific circuit and modifying accordingly the air intake section that is redirected to the brake disks.
+Even if these cooling brake ducts could be the same on all occasions, the secret to success in this level of racing lies in customization, looking at each specific circuit, and modifying accordingly the air intake section that is redirected to the brake disks.

-On circuits with many curves it is necessary to brake constantly, so good cooling is needed to ensure an optimal brake performance.
+On circuits with many curves, it is necessary to brake constantly, so good cooling is needed to ensure optimal brake performance.
 For this purpose, a duct with the largest possible section should be used to redirect more air to the brake.
-On the other hand, on circuits with many straight lines and few curves, having a duct with a smaller section mounted will improve aerodynamics and enable to vehicle to be faster.
+On the other hand, on circuits with many straight lines and few curves, having a duct with a smaller section mounted will improve aerodynamics and enable the vehicle to be faster.

 PAHT CF15, the ideal material thanks to its resistance and rigidity

 The chosen option by the ETSEIB Motorsport team has been to, instead, 3D print each one of the three ducts they use on their BCN3D Epsilon.
 This part needs to be rigid so as not to bend during its use due to the force of the air, and it must also withstand working temperatures of up to 100ºC.
-That’s why this part is being fabricated in High Temperature Polyamide carbon fiber reinforced (PAHT CF 15), a material which allows to work under 150ºC continuous temperatures with the peak temperature of 180ºC, which ensures dimensional stability during use.
+That’s why this part is being fabricated in High-Temperature Polyamide carbon fiber reinforced (PAHT CF 15), a material that allows working under 150ºC continuous temperatures with the peak temperature of 180ºC, which ensures dimensional stability during use.

-This material offers a Young’s modulus of 8.3GPa, which provides sufficient rigidity for use and will withstand impacts from stones or other particles during the course of the race.
-Thanks to the BCN3D Epsilon, which incorporates a HEPA filter and an active carbon filter, combined with the Hotend X, the PAHT CF 15 can be easily and safety printed to achieve a perfectly functioning end use part.
+This material offers Young’s modulus of 8.3GPa, which provides sufficient rigidity for use and will withstand impacts from stones or other particles during the course of the race.
+Thanks to the BCN3D Epsilon, which incorporates a HEPA filter and an active carbon filter, combined with the Hotend X, the PAHT CF 15 can be easily and safely printed to achieve a perfectly functioning end-use part.

 A faster, cheaper solution with optimal results

-It is fair to mention that parts made through carbon fiber cloth stacking are lighter, but also have its cons, besides their higher production costs, as their design is limited by the manufacture process and, finally, the end result is more fragile.
+It is fair to mention that parts made through carbon fiber cloth stacking are lighter, but still have their cons as, in addition to their higher production costs, their design is limited by the manufacturing process and the end result is more fragile.